Hello from Mr Binks

 Comments showing tendencies towards any type of intentionally jerk behaviour will get you banned:

 - Personal attacks and harassment will not be tolerated.
+If you stopped by just to say something nasty, we don’t need you.

 - Sexist, racist, misogynist, homophobic, and broad, offensive generalisations about groups of people are simply not allowed.